Best Hoka Running Shoes of 2025

 The Speedgoat is a classic and Hoka’s best all-around trail running shoe.
 However, the Hoka Speedgoat 6 has a slightly new design that is a bit controversial.
 The new tongue is oddly small, and the lacing system isn’t the best.
 That said, we believe the other improvements to the newest version of this classic outweigh those design flaws that we hope Hoka will address in the next update.

 Our favorite update to the sixth iteration of this shoe is the midsole.
 It’s a new, lighter, firmer, and more responsive midsole compound.
 Folks who like the softness of previous versions of this shoe might not be keen on the update, but we think it’s an overall improvement for the shoe, making it better for workouts and up-tempo work.
 Hoka changed the lug pattern slightly on the outsole.
-We didn’t notice any significant changes from previous versions.
-It still has the grip and lug depth (5 millimeters) to give you confidence in ripping downhills and efficiency on uphills.
+We didn’t notice any significant changes from previous versions in terms of performance.
+It still has the grip and a five-millimeter lug depth to give you confidence in ripping downhills and efficiency on uphills.

-All this adds up to make the Speedgoat 6 our favorite all-around Hoka trail shoe and our favorite trail shoe overall in 2024.
+All this adds up to make the Speedgoat 6 our favorite all-around Hoka trail shoe, and it’s at the top of our list in our Best Trail Running Shoes guide.
 If you run primarily on trails, this is the pick for you.

-Read our full review of the Speedgoat 6 here.
+Read our full review of the Hoka Speedgoat 6 review to learn more.

 Shop the Men's Hoka Speedgoat 6Shop the Women's Hoka Speedgoat 6